bmbferreira/go-github/CONTRIBUTING.md

 License Agreement.
 This is not a copyright **assignment**, it simply gives Google permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.
+Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one. asdasdasdas

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it